bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Issues with the original proposal</h2></summary>

 The proposal we have dealt with so far introduced a flexible solution by allowing both an `update` and an `insert` function, which added unnecessary complexity to the usage of `upsert`.
-Even though flexibility can be a good thing, it will in this case influence the cost of simplicity, which is very important for widespread adoption in programming languages.
+Flexibility is generally a good thing.
+However in the case of `Map.prototype.upsert`, the flexibility comes at the expense of simplicity and ease of use, which is very important for widespread adoption in programming languages.

-The process of checking if a `key` exists and then inserting it if not, is most likely the primary use case of this method.
+The process of checking if a `key` exists and then inserting it if not, is likely the primary, in-demand use case for this method.
 By following the steps of this proposal, the process became unnecessarily complicated.
 Most developers typically just need to insert a `value` if the given `key` is missing, rather than having to provide sepreate logic for both `insert` and `update`.

 In additon, the approach of the original proposal don't align well with common practices in other known programming languages.
 An example which offers a similar and simpler functionality is seen in Python and is called <a href="https://docs.python.org/2/library/stdtypes.html#dict.setdefault" target="_blank">`setdefault`</a>.
 You can read more about this method in the next section of the tutorial.